dnbln/notes/content/narxia/internals/index.md

 updated: 2024-04-11
 published: 2024-04-02
 ---
 This is the index page for the Narxia language compiler documentation.
 This is intended for developers of the compiler, rather than users of the language.
-For user documentation, see [[narxia/index|index]].
+For user documentation, see [[user-docs|the user-docs]].

 Below is a table of contents: